 The reopening of shops, bars and restaurants means taxi and minibus drivers can finally get back to business.
-While many drivers have turned to courier and food delivery services during the past few months, as passengers begin to return to cabs, safety is vital as is the need to check you are still covered with the appropriate taxi or minibus insurance.
+While many drivers have turned to courier services during the past few months, as passengers begin to return to cabs, safety is vital as is the need to check you are still covered with the appropriate taxi or minibus insurance.

 Here is a quick guide to staying safe and properly insured while carrying passengers.

 It is almost impossible to practice social distancing while driving a taxi and private hire vehicles, meaning that your own health and safety, together with that of your passengers, is at increased risk.
 The following will help to keep you protected by creating a safe space for you and those you transport.